convox/docs/docs/reference/rack-parameters/NLB.md

 # NLB

 Public Network Load Balancer (NLB) for the Rack.
-When enabled, creates an internet-facing Layer 4 load balancer that services can opt into via the [nlb:](/application/services#nlb) field in `convox.yml`.
+When enabled, creates an internet-facing Layer 4 load balancer that Services can opt into via the [nlb:](/application/services#nlb) field in `convox.yml`.
 The existing Application Load Balancer (ALB) is unaffected — the NLB is a sidecar for TCP workloads that the ALB cannot handle.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |